Alex-deMagalhaes/RL_Plasma_Control_TORAX/README.md

 ---

 ### 2. **Neutral Beam Injection (NBI)**
-NBI injects high-energy neutral particles into the plasma, heating it and helping reach **burning plasma** conditions.
+NBI injects high-energy neutral particles into the plasma.
+This is one of the primary ways to heat the plasma until the plasma is considered a "burning plasma" (the point at which fusion reactions within the plasma generate enough heat to make the reaction self-sustaining).

 - **Control:**
   - Total NBI power